 Rysavy Research draws on the following resources:

-- More than twenty-five years of experience in the wireless industry
+- More than twenty-eight years of experience in the internet and wireless industries

 - Close association with experts in related technology areas